rajatvd/rajatvd.github.io/_posts/2018-09-30-Generating-Words-From-Embeddings.md

 ## What next?
 I have experimented with using [FastText](https://arxiv.org/abs/1607.04606) embeddings, and they seem to converge much faster than the GloVe vectors, as they were designed by keeping the character level structures of words in mind.
 However, I could not make out any qualitative differences in the generated words.

-An important thing to look into would be developing a good metric for measuring 'originality' of the generated words.
-This would allow the different embedding schemes to be compared quantitatively.
+Another important thing to look into would be developing a good metric for measuring the 'originality' of the generated words.
+This would allow the different embedding and regularization schemes to be compared quantitatively.

 # Try it out yourself
 I've uploaded the code for this project on github [here](https://github.com/rajatvd/WordGenerator.git).
 It has the weights of one particular GRU model trained on Glove word vectors.
 Go ahead and sample with different noise levels and initial characters and tweet me [@rajat_vd](https://www.twitter.com/rajat_vd) if you find some cool looking words!

 ---

-Thanks to my brother Anjan for discussing about the ideas in this post.
+I'd like to thank my brother Anjan for our discussions about the ideas in this post.
 I'd also like to thank the [Computer Vision and Intelligence Group](https://iitmcvg.github.io/) of IIT Madras for generously providing me with the compute resources for this project.